ranaroussi/yfinance/ryroeu/issue_tracker.md

 | [#515](https://github.com/ranaroussi/yfinance/issues/515) | Last row of dataframe becomes NaN upon downloading large list of stocks | download/dataframe-shape | Verified on a current large daily multi-download with more than 100 valid tickers plus several failed downloads.
 The final `AAPL` row remains populated and matches the single-ticker download exactly on the same date instead of turning into an all-NaN row. | Covered by issue-specific verification tests. |

-## Confirmed but untested
+## Confirmed but untested.

-These issues look resolved in the fork based on direct code review, targeted live verification, or prior changelog confirmation, but they do not yet have dedicated issue-specific regression coverage under `tests/issues`.

-None currently.
+None at the moment

 ## Test during pre-market hours